Driver using SuperTrucker pretrip assistant on a Peterbilt fleet truck

 • Drop the ECM read / OTR Diagnostics replacement from the MVP — that's where the expense concentrates

-• Hardware reduces to a Bluetooth ELD dongle (for FMCSA registration) plus the cloud/compute lines
+• Hardware reduces to a J-1939 dongle (Queclink GV350MG) (for FMCSA registration) plus the cloud/compute lines

-• Keeps Clockwatcher ELD, Pretrip voice/vision (minus ECM readout), and Common Ground load board
+• Keeps ELD, Pretrip voice/vision (minus ECM readout), and Engine load board

 • Same founding-partner terms — equity, preferred pricing, first-carrier status